datanav/docs/collecting_data.rst

 When classifying in Sesam, it is advisable to start high up in the hierarchy but not at top as that proves to be too general, but for most data modelling, starting at Phylum or Classes is a good starting point.
 To further classify deeper down in the hierarchy, we add categories and subcategories.

 To meet this requirement for classifying data, we recommend always generating a *global-classification* dataset.
 This contains various metadata that can be picked up and enriched via hops to the data needing categories.
 When mentioning splitting of raw data, to "clean it" so that the objects come in clean and the data used to categorize it in the source system can be merged into global classification to generate aggregated sets of metadata used to classify.
+En example on this can be a product and product type coming in as one data object.
+The best practicse is to split the raw data into two data objects.
+The product can go into *global-equipment* for example.
+This depends on context.
+But it is highly recommended to always havae a *global-classification* dataset mentioned above where we would merge in data object *product type*.
+Product type is now ready to be used as category for products needing this.

 .. collecting_data-Merge data in a global dataset or not: